dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

     * This section has set language that describes how settings in the MET configuration file will ultimately be used to run METplus, along with any changes made from the default by the user’s configuration file.
 It concludes with an embedded link (and image) of the default configuration file(s) for all MET tool(s) used.
-The only change that needs to occur for this section is which MET configuration file is embedded.
+Any configuration file(s) listed will be hidden be default using a dropdown option.
+The only changes that need to occur for this section is which MET configuration file(s) is(are) embedded and the name of the dropdown.
     If no MET tool(s) are used, that should be noted here and replace the default language.

   * Python Embedding